About youth and human rights

 2018-2021 Management Plan (PDF).

-One of OHCHR’s current youth initiatives is the implementation of a three-year project funded by Norway (2019-2021) that focuses on working for rights with and for young people.
+One of OHCHR’s current youth initiatives is the implementation of a project funded by Norway (2019-2021) that focuses on working for rights with and for young people.

 In addition, youth is the focus group for the 4th phase of the World Programme for Human Rights Education (2020-2024), with a special emphasis on education and training in equality, human rights and non-discrimination, and inclusion and respect for diversity with the aim of building inclusive and peaceful societies.

 Latest reports and publications